ClementNerma/Rave/docs/master.md

 But its usage is mostly discouraged ; vast majority of the cases are handlable through _errors_.

-Note that it's possible to catch most panics by using the `catchPanic!` flex:
+Note that it's possible to catch most panics by using the `catchPanic!` function:

 ```rave
 val handle = catchPanic!(ALL) {